lux-org/lux/doc/source/reference/config.rst

 See `this page <https://lux-api.readthedocs.io/en/latest/source/guide/style.html>`__ for more details.

 Matplotlib also supports plot configurations to be applied on top of the generated graphs.
 To set a default plot configuration, first write a function that can take in a `fig` and `ax` and returns a `fig` and `ax`.
+`fig` handles figure width and other plot size attributes. `ax` supports changing the chart title and other plot labels and configurations.
 For example:
 .. code-block:: python

-    lux.config.plotting_backend = "matplotlib"
+	lux.config.plotting_backend = "matplotlib" # or 'matplotlib_code'

-    def add_title(fig, ax):
+    def change_width_add_title(fig, ax):
+		fig.set_figwidth(7)
         ax.set_title("Custom Title")
         return fig, ax

 .. code-block:: python

-    lux.config.plotting_style = add_title
+	lux.config.plotting_style = change_width_add_title

-Moreover, we can set the color and other figure styles using rcParams attribute of plots.
+Moreover, we can set the color and other figure styles using the rcParams attribute of pyplot.

 .. code-block:: python